-Possessing a clear and unambiguous record of construction activities and vibration damage is of the greatest importance in pursuing any damage claim.
+Possessing a clear and unambiguous record of both the construction activities and the vibration damage attributed to them is of the greatest importance in pursuing any construction vibration damage claim.
 This page discusses some of the kinds of documentation that can be helpful.
-Note that you will need as much documentation as you can get, whether or not you have to litigate to get your damage covered.
+You will need as much documentation as you can get, whether or not you have to litigate to get your damage reimbursed.
 Indeed, you can reduce the chances of litigation if you have enough documentation of the right types.
-The recommendations which follow assume that you might have to litigate, simply because it may be much to your disadvantage to begin documenting only when you realize that litigation might be necessary.
+The recommendations which follow assume that you might have to litigate, because it may be much to your disadvantage to begin documenting only when you realize that litigation might be necessary.
+The CVDG chapter, Appendix D - CVDG Homeowner Checklist has a highly condensed list of steps that the homeowner facing construction or ones already having damage should take.
+I strongly advise that you read the CVDG in its entirety, but the checklist is a handy way to help you get the needed things done in an appropriate order.

 Purpose of Documentation